daniel-beet/acme.sh.wiki-clone/Usage-on-Tomato-routers.md

 ### Notes
-- While testing this stuff I came across some situations where Tomato's RAM disk ran out of space, causing failures writing configuration files.
-I'm not sure what causes it, but you can check with `df -h /tmp`, and a reboot fixes it.
 - Not all HTTP services are proxy-compatible.
 For example, absolute URLs can be troublesome, although you can fix them with [http_sub](https://nginx.org/en/docs/http/ngx_http_sub_module.html) filters.
-- This should be obvious, but people can be surprisingly dumb: **Don't create public proxy connections to LAN devices/services without proper password protection.**
+- This should be obvious, but people can be surprisingly dumb: **Don't create public proxy connections to private LAN devices/services without proper password protection.**